Breville Barista Express Review

 What is all the hype about Breville’s Barista Express Espresso maker?
 It has been lauded by coffee lovers around the world for the quality of its espresso, its stellar design and, mostly, for its incredibly reasonable price.

 The BES870XL is indeed an impressive espresso machine.
-It is good, it is mid-tier pricewise, and, as a semi-automatic espresso machine, it is easy to use whilst still giving you a large part of the real barista experience – and the resulting quality coffee.
+It is good, it is mid-tier pricewise, and, as a semi-automatic espresso machine, it is easy to use whilst still giving you a large part of the real barista experience (read our guide on becoming a barista) – and the resulting quality coffee.

 However, it really isn’t for everyone.

 If you want a convenient coffee at home, without the hassle of going through the motions, learning how to properly work an espresso machine, having to care for one and clean one, then you might be better off with a bean to cup machine.
 The coffee you will get from it will be decent enough, and all you will need to do to get is press a button or two and wait for sixty seconds.

 Realistically, this is the most practical option for most people’s everyday lives.

 But… it’s not quite good enough for many.
 The espresso is… OK.
 There is no sense of theatre, no enjoyment from the brew, and no first-class coffee at the end.

 For these things, a proper espresso machine is needed.
 You could do a lot worse than Breville’s BES870XL Barista Espresso Express – but is it really up to scratch?
 Let’s find out in our Breville Barista Express review.

 The Breville Barista Express gives you a very good coffee, at home, using the four keys formula to give you a superb third wave brew.
 This means that it promises to deliver a rich, full flavor, perfectly balanced taste, an irresistible, opulent body and a silky smooth micro-foam milk.